hearmonster/StockTickerCSV/README.md

 It's defined as an Eclipse/Maven project

 ## Files
-CSVReplay implements 'main'
+* CSVReplay implements 'main'
+* StockTick.java is nothing more than a Java Class representation of the Event's 'schema type' (see the notes in the file for more details)
+* CSVProducer.java represents an event source and handles the event timings

 It creates an instance of a CSVProducer object, then prepares it for multi-threading

 ## Logging
-Logging is handled by SFJ (Simple Logging for Java) and will be directed to the Console (Great article here:  http://www.captaindebug.com/2011/09/adding-slf4j-to-your-maven-project.html#.XFnpyFxKhhE ) The pom.xml contains two dependency artifacts; slf4j-api (the API) and slf4j-simple (the logger *implementation*)
+Logging is handled by SFJ (Simple Logging for Java) and will be directed to the Console (Great article here:  http://www.captaindebug.com/2011/09/adding-slf4j-to-your-maven-project.html#.XFnpyFxKhhE ) The pom.xml contains two dependency artifacts;
+* slf4j-api (the *API*)
+* "logback-classic" [ch.qos.logback] (the logger *implementation*)
+Note: that I stopped using the 'slf4j-simple' implementation because it only prints out INFO messages and above (no DEBUG, no TRACE)

 ## How to compile it
 Maven 'install' goal will produce a jar,